 Anti-Money Laundering (AML) is an accountant’s compulsory task in many countries nowadays.
 Failing to comply with AML regulations can result in fines and damage to a firm’s reputation.
 Luckily, technology has made AML processes much more accessible and efficient, so accountants can spend their valuable time doing more complicated tasks.

-Ondato is a pioneering KYC compliance platform that incorporates all the necessary know-your-customer (KYC) and anti-money laundering (AML) tools and services for safe client onboarding, AML screening, and lifecycle management.
-Reduce the risk of non-compliance and ensure your client's financial activities are legitimate and transparent.
+Ondato is a pioneering KYC compliance platform incorporating all the necessary know-your-customer (KYC) and anti-money laundering (AML) tools and services for safe client onboarding, AML screening, and lifecycle management.
+Reduce non-compliance risk and ensure your client’s financial activities are legitimate and transparent.
 By incorporating AML compliance apps into workflows, accountants can provide better service and value to their clients while maintaining high levels of regulatory compliance.

 Your work management software might help you with AML processes as well.
 For example, Uku, the work management software for accountants, has a simplified AML process management.
 New fields will be added to your client’s data, and the system will remind you to update them.

-CRM (customer relationship management) is essential for managing your client base and company's interactions.
-CRM also provides insight into sales processes, making it a valued partner to the sales department.
+CRM (customer relationship management) is essential for managing your client base and company’s interactions, providing insight into sales processes, and making it a valued partner to the sales department.

 Accounting firms can improve their efficiency and provide better customer service by tracking customer information, managing communication, and monitoring sales processes.
 We have a more detailed article about how accountants can make CRM work for them.
 Read the article here.